Attorneys Handling Cases of Emergency Child Custody Orders in San Diego

 But ex parte orders are also different from other types of temporary orders.
 This is because with temporary orders, both parties are typically in court and agree to the order before it becomes effective.
 This is not the case with ex parte orders, as only one spouse or parent needs to request the order; and if a judge deems it necessary, he or she can put the order in place without the other parent ever being notified of the change.

 If you believe that you are in a situation that requires an ex parte order, call Huguenor Mattis, A.P.C. at (858) 458-9500.
-With a proven track record of over 35 years in family law, we can help you decide whether or not an ex parte order is necessary, or if another course of action is the best bet.
+With a proven track record of over four decades in family law, we can help you decide whether or not an ex parte order is necessary, or if another course of action is the best bet.
 This is a difficult time, and you don’t have to face it alone.